glebkhamin/GPT-DocClassifier/README.md

 ### Generate Chunks
 - Create a directory called *chunking_tests* and place your test documents there.
-- Modify the *chunker.py* as needed to adjust the number of pages processed.
+- Modify the *chunker.py* as needed to adjust the number of pages processed - currently only the first 15 pages are sent to the chunker.
+If you need to change this number, go to line 324 of *chunker.py*.

 - Execute *chunker.py* to generate chunks and output them into a CSV called *scoresheet.csv*.

 ### Tag Chunks in CSV